 Masterpiece Cakeshop v.
-CraigAdditional media resources available at right.
+Colorado Civil Rights CommissionAdditional media resources available at right.
 To book an interview, click on the "Book an Interview" button.

 Description: Two men filed a complaint with the state of Colorado after a cake artist declined to use his artistic abilities to promote and endorse their same-sex ceremony even though other cake artists were willing to do the job.

-Cake artist asks Colo.
-Supreme Court to affirm his freedom of expressionADF represents Jack Phillips of Masterpiece Cakeshop
+Colorado cake artist asks US Supreme Court to protect his freedom of expressionADF represents Jack Phillips of Masterpiece Cakeshop

 Attorney sound bite: Jeremy Tedesco

-ADF attorneys and allied attorneys filed the petition after the Colorado Court of Appeals ruled in August to affirm a Colorado Civil Rights Commission decision from May 2014.
+Alliance Defending Freedom attorneys have filed the petition because the Colorado Supreme Court declined in April to take the case after the state’s Court of Appeals affirmed a Colorado Civil Rights Commission decision from May 2014.
 That decision ordered Jack Phillips and his staff at Masterpiece Cakeshop to create cakes for same-sex celebrations.
 The decision also ordered Phillips to comply with Colorado’s Anti-Discrimination Act by re-educating his staff and filing quarterly “compliance” reports for two years.

 In July 2012, Charlie Craig and David Mullins asked Jack Phillips, owner of Masterpiece Cakeshop, to make a wedding cake to celebrate their same-sex ceremony.
 In an exchange lasting about 30 seconds, Phillips politely declined, explaining that he would gladly make them any other type of baked item they wanted but that he could not make a cake promoting a same-sex ceremony because of his faith.

 Craig and Mullins, now represented by the American Civil Liberties Union, immediately left the shop and later filed a complaint with the Colorado Civil Rights Commission, which eventually ruled against Phillips.
-The same-sex couple was easily able to obtain their desired rainbow-themed cake from another nearby baker.
+The same-sex couple was easily able to obtain their desired rainbow-themed cake for free from another nearby cake artist.

 - Pronunciation guide: Tedesco (Tuh-DESS’-koh)